vkhatri/chef-repo/README.md

 Version Controlling was the only thing missing. chef-repo gave a good start point to split out Chef resources into different git repositories.
 There are number of ways you can manage Chef Server via Git, the approach followed in this document is described in section "Git Version Controlled - Chef Repositories".

-This could be a tutorial for *newbie's* like *me* to start working with Chef from Installation to Managing different Environments.

 > This document is an individual approach of managing
 > Infrastructure with Chef (Open Source).